kirichokjaroslav/monster-poster/README.md

 **: About :**

 A tiny microservice congratulating employees on the anniversary of their work in the company.
 What is he doing?
-It takes a previously uploaded employee's photo, combines it with a «congratulating template» and when the day **x** comes, - sends the resulting poster to the general channel the **slack** messenger.
+It takes a previously uploaded employee's photo, combines it with a «congratulating template» and when the day **«x»** comes, - sends the resulting poster to the general channel the **«slack»** messenger.

 **: How to use :**